rmwalls/Challenge-Calculator/README.md

 <h1>Challenge-Calculator</h1>

-This is my front-end Javascript version of an application to calculate a percentage-based tip for a server.
+This is my entry into a contest to make a front-end Javascript version of an application to calculate a percentage-based tip for a server.
+It was an extra project outside the class.
 As per the <strong>rules and requirements it:</strong>

 * Takes in the value of the bill